Ngz91/klickwellMLmodel/README.md

 Description
 ===========

 After compiling some data about horse races in Venezuela, analysing, cleaning and transforming the data, I decided to build and test 2 models that could predict the outcome of a race, or at least get close to the real result.
-The database is available for download and use in a simple csv file, although, there might be some data missing about some races or the horses.
+The database is available for download as a csv file, although, there might be some data missing about some races or the horses.
 Inside the notebook there's a full description of the steps taken.
 Some of them might change overtime as i'm still working in this project.

 Authors
 =======